poetapp/node/src/README.md

 #### DAO

-Services can have any number of DAOs, usually one per collection.
+Services can have any number of DAOs, one per collection.
 DAOs abstract away details of the database engine.

-For performance reasons it is not practical to completely remove all business logic from DAOs, so what functions a DAO has is usually dictated by a controller, in the sense of what data needs to be written or read. _How_ this data is written or read is an implementation detail of the DAO and should not be leaked to other layers.
+For performance reasons it is not practical to completely remove all business logic from DAOs.
+What functions a DAO has is usually dictated by a controller, in the sense of what data needs to be written or read. _How_ this data is written or read is an implementation detail of the DAO and should not be leaked to other layers.

 #### Service